-Your mission -- if you choose to accept it -- is to construct a parachute that will deliver an egg safely to the ground.
-No fancy materials allowed.
+Your mission—if you choose to accept it—is to construct a parachute that will deliver an egg safely to the ground when dropped.
+No fancy materials allowed!
 You can only use familiar household items like plastic bags and string.
 Do you think you have what it takes to construct this gravity-defying wonder?
 Be careful: a sloppy parachute will result in a yolky mess!

 Can a parachute made out of plastic bags and string save an egg from a two-story fall?

 - Plastic sandwich bags

 - Cut a square from the garbage bag that is 20 inches on each side.